 Reception / Year 1 English Plans (Set A)

-Hamilton's R/1 English Plans cover all of the statutory English objectives of the EYFS and Y1 National Curriculum for England.
-Two alternative years’ worth of plans (Set A & Set B) provide teaching for 2 cohorts of children in a rolling programme.
-The Medium and Long Term Plans summarise books used and grammar taught.
-Individual plans contain an outcomes table and also list covered EYFS and Y1 English objectives.
+Hamilton's Year R/1 English plans cover all of the statutory objectives of the National Curriculum for England Literacy EYFS outcomes and Year 1 English objectives.
+The Coverage Chart lays out how these are met in a two-year rolling programme (Set A & Set B).
+Medium and Long Term Plans summarise books used and grammar taught.
+Individual plans include an outcomes table.

 Children explore and enjoy the patterns and repeated phrases in Bears in the Night, Handa’s Surprise and Little Rabbit Foo Foo, using these tales as stimuli for performances, as aids to reading and as models for their own carefully punctuated writing.